Benavalli/kraken-sensor/README.md

 # kraken-sensor
 Raspberry PI application to read temperature, humidity and measure LUX.
-The application also control connected devices using relay board module.
+The application is also managing connected devices using a relay board module.

 # Setup Environment